Skip to content

 How to Build the Algorithm with Classiq

 The BV algorithm contains three function blocks: an oracle for the predicate \(f\), "sandwiched" between two Hadamard transforms.
 The resulting state corresponds to the secret string.
-The full mathematical derivation is given at the end of this notebook.
+The full mathematical derivation is at the end of this notebook.

 Implementing the BV Predicate

-A simple quantum implementation of the binary function \(f(x)\) is by applying a series of controlled-X operations: starting with the state \(|f\rangle=|0\rangle\), we apply an X gate on it, controlled on the \(|x_i\rangle\) state, for all \(i\) such that \(a_i=1\):
+A simple quantum implementation of the binary function \(f(x)\) applies a series of controlled-X operations: starting with the state \(|f\rangle=|0\rangle\), we apply an X gate, controlled on the \(|x_i\rangle\) state, for all \(i\) such that \(a_i=1\):

 \[|x_0\dots x_{n-1}\rangle |0\rangle_f \rightarrow \Pi_{i: a_i=1} {\rm CX}(x_i,f) |x_0\dots x_{n-1}\rangle |0\rangle_f = |x_0\dots x_{n-1}\rangle X^{a\cdot x}|0\rangle_f=|x_0\dots x_{n-1}\rangle |a\cdot x \left(\text{ mod } 2\right)\rangle_f.\]